Nasdanika/codegen-ecore/org.nasdanika.codegen.ecore.editor/doc/ecore.md

 Configuration forms perform live validation of input.
 Also the model is validated before generation.

+Sometimes the editor fails to populate the model tree and displays only the root node.
+If it happens, close the editor and re-open - it should solve the problem.

 ## Generating code

 * Select the model root in the tree.